Gravitational and electromagnetic radiation from binary black holes with electric and magnetic charges: Elliptical orbits on a cone: Introduction

-In this paper we explore the evolutions of elliptical orbits for binary black holes with electric and magnetic charges by considering the equation of motion of two dyonic bodies and accounting for a loss of energy via quadrupolar emission of gravitational waves and dipolar emission of electromagnetic ones.
-For dyonic binaries, in the 0th order post-Newtonian (PN) approximation, the angular-momentum-dependent and non-central Lorentz force causes the orbits to display three-dimensional and complex trajectories.
+In the universe, most binary black hole systems have non-zero eccentricity and can have even large eccentricity for those from encounters of black holes.
+Indeed the circular orbits are a very rare and special case.
+Therefore, it is important and meaningful to explore the evolutions of elliptical orbits for binary black holes with electric and magnetic charges and their characteristic features.
+In this paper, we explore the evolutions of elliptical orbits for binary black holes with electric and magnetic charges by considering the equation of motion of two dyonic bodies and accounting for a loss of energy via quadrupolar emission of gravitational waves and dipolar emission of electromagnetic ones.
+For dyonic binaries, in the 0th order post-Newtonian (PN) approximation, the angular-momentum-dependent and non-central Lorentz force cause the orbits to execute three-dimensional and complex trajectories.
 We find that the emission rates of energy and angular momentum have the same dependence of $\theta$ for all different cases.
 Moreover, we find a circular orbit remains circular and an elliptic orbit becomes quasi-circular because of electromagnetic and gravitational radiation.
+Using the evolution of orbits, we derive the waveform models for dyonic binary black hole inspirals.

 The organization of this paper as follows.
-In \Sec{EOM}, we briefly review the orbital motion of a binary of black holes with electric and magnetic charges and introduce basic knowledge.
 In \Sec{Emission}, we work out the total emission rate of angular momentum and energy due to gravitational and electromagnetic radiation.
 In \Sec{Evolution}, we derive the evolutions of orbits and find a circular orbit remains circular and an elliptic orbit becomes quasi-circular.
-The \Sec{Concl} is devoted to conclusions and discussions.
+In \Sec{Waveformcompare}, we obtain the waveforms for dyonic binary black hole inspirals.
+In \Sec{Concl}, we discuss the physical implications and conclude the perspective of the dyonic black hole binaries.
+Throughout this work, we set $G=c =4 \pi \varepsilon_{0} = \frac{\mu_0}{4\pi}=1$.